 It was a dark and stormy night….

 There are many whale watch outfitters offering tours from Friday Harbor and San Juan Island and deciding on a tour can seem overwhelming.
 I have gone whale watching from the isle for over a decade and can assure you, there is no whale watch tour operator I wouldn't highly recommend.
-There are a couple of things though, which distinguish Maya’s Legacy Whale Watching from all others: Maya’s goes out year-round, not just between April and September, and their super-fast Zodiac can take you further than many other boats, without being chilly and uncomfortable.
+There are a couple of things though, which distinguish Maya’s Legacy Whale Watching from all others: Maya’s offers tours, weather permitting, when the other tour operators have already called it a season, as late as December, and their super-fast Zodiac can take you further than many other boats, without being chilly and uncomfortable.

 Without relatively little ado, we headed south to Whale Rocks, where we saw, heard and smelled (in that order) some enormous Steller sea lions, as well as a few younguns, which are rarely seen.

 That’s when Capt.
 Spencer got word that there were Transient whales way out in the Straits in Canada, almost to the open ocean.
 He looked at us and said we could make it, if we were all willing and none of us had to be back ashore by a certain time.
 “Are we up to it?”
 None of us hesitated.
 We were a go!